 Thank you so much for taking the time to speak with us.
 How do you like New Orleans?

 Yeah.
-Yeah, yesterday for example I was really nervous for some reason, I don’t know why it just happens sometimes.
-I feel like festival shows are less scary for me because it’s a festival and everyone is already there anyway, but if it’s a show you do in a venue, a hard ticket show, it’s a little bit more scary because you feel like it’s all about you.
+Yeah, yesterday, for example, I was really nervous for some reason, I don’t know why it just happens sometimes.
+I feel like festival shows are less scary for me because it’s a festival and everyone is already there anyway, but if it’s a show you do in a venue, a hard ticket show, it’s a little bit scarier because you feel like it’s all about you.
 So yeah, I do still get a little bit nervous.